Orbital Magnetization and Streda Formula of Interacting Electrons in the Mean-field Approximation: Many-body Perturbation theory in mean-field approximations

 The coefficients $X_{mi}$ can be obtained by linearizing the stationary condition, Eq.~\eqref{eq:stationary_cond}, which yields

-This equation describes the new self-consistent condition in the presence of the perturbation $H'$, accurate to first order in $H'$.
+This equation describes the new self-consistent condition in the presence of the perturbation $H'$, accurate to the first order in $H'$.
 Here we have used the linearized dependence of the Hartree-Fock self-energy, $\Sigma[P + \delta P] = \Sigma[P] + \Sigma[\delta P]$.
 Taking matrix elements between unoccupied ($m$) and occupied ($i$) states yields

-where $\varepsilon_{m/i}$ denote the MF eigenvalues and $n_{m/i}$ are the corresponding occupation numbers at the stationary point.
+where $\varepsilon_{m/i}$ denote the mean-field eigenvalues and $n_{m/i}$ are the corresponding occupation numbers at the stationary point.

-In the ``frozen self-energy'' approximation, $\Sigma_{mi}[\delta P]\to 0$, this reproduces the familiar first-order result of single-particle perturbation theory, $X_{mi} = -H'_{mi}/(\varepsilon_m-\varepsilon_i)$.
+In the ``frozen self-energy'' approximation, $\Sigma_{mi}[\delta P]\to 0$, this reproduces the familiar first-order result of the single-particle perturbation theory, $X_{mi} = -H'_{mi}/(\varepsilon_m-\varepsilon_i)$.
 However, once the self-energy is allowed to vary, a single particle--hole excitation $i \!\rightarrow\! m$ can kick out all other occupied states $j$, and put them in some unoccupied states $n$ that have the same conserved quantum numbers.
-Including this induced variation of the self-energy, one obtains,
+Including this induced variation of the self-energy, one obtains

-where $\chi^0_{mi} = (n_m - n_i)/(\varepsilon_m - \varepsilon_i)$ is the particle-hole susceptibility defined in terms of HF energies.
-The notation for the matrix elements, $\braket{mj|\bar V|in}=\braket{mj|V|in}-\braket{mj|V|ni}$, contains both direct and exchange scattering.
+where $\chi^0_{mi} = (n_m - n_i)/(\varepsilon_m - \varepsilon_i)$ is the particle-hole susceptibility defined in terms of Hartree-Fock energies.
+The notation for the matrix elements, $\braket{mj|\bar V|in}=\braket{mj|V|in}-\braket{mj|V|ni}$, contains both direct and exchange scatterings.
 The linear system above has dimension $2N_{\mathrm{emp}}N_{\mathrm{occ}}$, where the factor of $2$ accounts for the real and imaginary components of the complex amplitudes $X_{mi}$.
 We note that the Hartree-Fock solution by construction satisfies the stationary condition, Eq.~\eqref{eq:stationary_cond}, but is not necessarily stable.
-The stability is determined by the homogeneous limit ($H'_{mi}=0$) of Eq.~\eqref{eq:stability_cond}.
+The stability is determined by the homogeneous part ($H'_{mi}=0$) of Eq.~\eqref{eq:stability_cond}.
 If the corresponding eigenvalue spectrum is positive definite, the Hartree-Fock solution is stable.
-This requirement is known as the Thouless stability criterion in Hartree--Fock theory~\cite{thouless2013quantum}.
-It is therefore not surprising that the same equation naturally emerges when the Hartree--Fock solution is perturbed with $H'$.
+This requirement is known as the Thouless stability criterion in Hartree-Fock theory~\cite{thouless2013quantum}.
+It is therefore not surprising that the same equation naturally emerges when the Hartree-Fock solution is perturbed with $H'$.